SquadFM/Squad-Field-Manual/README.md

 ## YouTube Channels
 - There are a lot of great videos online to learn more about every aspect of Squad.
-- Search for "squad new player guide", "squad sl guide", "squad tank guide", etc. on YouTube to find introductionary videos.
+- Search for "squad new player guide", "squad sl guide", "squad tank guide", etc. on YouTube to find introductory videos.
 - Here are a few YouTube channels that you might like (in alphabetical order):
     - [Bastion Black Performance](https://www.youtube.com/channel/UCHuwc9VESIqSNQzkCwVePdQ/playlists) (This channel contains real-life small unit tactics.
 It's not Squad specific, but still interesting.)
     - [Captain](https://www.youtube.com/c/BHMCaptain/playlists)